mtthai/pixel-artists/README.md

 # pixel-artist

-Draw colored pixels on a peristent grid
+Place colored pixels on a persistent grid and see pixels from other users be placed in real time.

 https://mtthai.github.io/pixel-artists/